gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] RBAC denies access to a Windows desktop with the wrong OS-login.
 - Clipboard Support
   - When a user has a role with clipboard sharing enabled and is using a chromium based browser
-    - [ ] Going to a desktop when clipboard permissions are in "Ask" mode (aka "prompt") causes the browser to show a prompt when you first click or press a key
+    - [ ] Going to a desktop when clipboard permissions are in "Ask" mode (aka "prompt") causes the browser to show a prompt while the UI shows a spinner
+    - [ ] X-ing out of the prompt (causing the clipboard permission to remain in "Ask" mode) causes the prompt to show up again
+    - [ ] Denying clibpoard permissions brings up a relevant error alert (with "Clipboard Sharing Disabled" in the top bar)
-    - [ ] The clipboard icon is highlighted in the top bar
+    - [ ] Allowing clipboard permissions allows you to see the desktop session, with "Clipboard Sharing Enabled" highlighted in the top bar
-    - [ ] After allowing clipboard permission, copy text from local workstation, paste into remote desktop
+    - [ ] Copy text from local workstation, paste into remote desktop
-    - [ ] After allowing clipboard permission, copy text from remote desktop, paste into local workstation
+    - [ ] Copy text from remote desktop, paste into local workstation
-    - [ ] After disallowing clipboard permission, confirm copying text from local workstation and pasting into remote desktop doesn't work
-    - [ ] After disallowing clipboard permission, confirm copying text from remote desktop and pasting into local workstation doesn't work
   - When a user has a role with clipboard sharing enabled and is *not* using a chromium based browser
-    - [ ] The clipboard icon is not highlighted in the top bar and copy/paste does not work
+    - [ ] The UI shows a relevant alert and "Clipboard Sharing Disabled" is highlighted in the top bar
   - When a user has a role with clipboard sharing *disabled* and is using a chromium and non-chromium based browser (confirm both)
-    - [ ] The clipboard icon is not highlighted in the top bar and copy/paste does not work
+    - [ ] The live session should show disabled in the top bar and copy/paste should not work between your workstation and the remote desktop.
-- Directory Sharing
-  - On supported, non-chromium based browsers (Firefox/Safari)
-    - [ ] Attempting to share directory logs a sensible warning in the warning dropdown
-  - On supported, chromium based browsers (Chrome/Edge)
-    - Begin sharing works
-      - [ ] The shared directory icon in the top right of the screen is highlighted when directory sharing is initiated
-      - [ ] The shared directory appears as a network drive named "<directory_name> on teleport"
-      - [ ] The share directory menu option disappears from the menu
-    - Navigation
-      - [ ] The folders of the shared directory are navigable (move up and down the directory tree)
-    - CRUD
-      - [ ] A new text file can be created
-      - [ ] The text file can be written to (saved)
-      - [ ] The text file can be read (close it, check that it's saved on the local machine, then open it again on the remote)
-      - [ ] The text file can be deleted
-    - File/Folder movement
-      - In to out (make at least one of these from a non-top-level-directory)
-        - [ ] A file from inside the shared directory can be drag-and-dropped outside the shared directory
-        - [ ] A folder from inside the shared directory can be drag-and-dropped outside the shared directory (and its contents retained)
-        - [ ] A file from inside the shared directory can be cut-pasted outside the shared directory
-        - [ ] A folder from inside the shared directory can be cut-pasted outside the shared directory
-        - [ ] A file from inside the shared directory can be copy-pasted outside the shared directory
-        - [ ] A folder from inside the shared directory can be copy-pasted outside the shared directory
-      - Out to in (make at least one of these overwrite an existing file, and one go into a non-top-level directory)
-        - [ ] A file from outside the shared directory can be drag-and-dropped into the shared directory
-        - [ ] A folder from outside the shared directory can be drag-and-dropped into the shared directory (and its contents retained)
-        - [ ] A file from outside the shared directory can be cut-pasted into the shared directory
-        - [ ] A folder from outside the shared directory can be cut-pasted into the shared directory
-        - [ ] A file from outside the shared directory can be copy-pasted into the shared directory
-        - [ ] A folder from outside the shared directory can be copy-pasted into the shared directory
-      - Within
-        - [ ] A file from inside the shared directory cannot be drag-and-dropped to another folder inside the shared directory: a dismissible "Unsupported Action" dialog is shown
-        - [ ] A folder from inside the shared directory cannot be drag-and-dropped to another folder inside the shared directory: a dismissible "Unsupported Action" dialog is shown
-        - [ ] A file from inside the shared directory cannot be cut-pasted to another folder inside the shared directory: a dismissible "Unsupported Action" dialog is shown
-        - [ ] A folder from inside the shared directory cannot be cut-pasted to another folder inside the shared directory: a dismissible "Unsupported Action" dialog is shown
-        - [ ] A file from inside the shared directory can be copy-pasted to another folder inside the shared directory
-        - [ ] A folder from inside the shared directory can be copy-pasted to another folder inside shared directory (and its contents retained)
-  - RBAC
-    - [ ] Give the user one role that explicitly disables directory sharing (`desktop_directory_sharing: false`) and confirm that the option to share a directory doesn't appear in the menu
 - Per-Session MFA (try webauthn on each of Chrome, Safari, and Firefox; u2f only works with Firefox)
   - [ ] Attempting to start a session no keys registered shows an error message
+  - [ ] Attempting to start a session with a u2f key registered shows an error message
   - [ ] Attempting to start a session with a webauthn registered pops up the "Verify Your Identity" dialog
     - [ ] Hitting "Cancel" shows an error message
     - [ ] Hitting "Verify" causes your browser to prompt you for MFA